shoichiaizawa/git-github-sandbox/README.md

 git-github-sandbox
 ==================

-A repository does not do anything but solely exists for me to be able to play around with git commands and see how all my actions can affect both local and remote repositories.
+A repository does not contain any programming code but solely exists for me to be able to play around with git commands and see how all my actions can affect both local and remote repositories.

 I am also planning to use this repository as todo lists for my projects or general stuff, for now at least I can say.